 The final list component of the enrolment record shows all the certificates (both Statements of Attainment and Qualifications) issued to the student.
 Unprinted certificates can be edited by double clicking on them, printed certificates can be revoked, but not edited.
 You can print certificates from the certificate table only.

 When a contact is invoiced, or makes a payment, an entry is made in the contact's financial records.
-This is visible on the contact Financial tab.
+This is visible in the Financial section od the contact record.

 Often, a student is invoiced and pays for their own enrolment.
-When this occurs, you will see the financial data on the student's Financial tab.
-When the enrolment is paid for by another person (often termed a 3rd party payment) the financial data will be on the payer's Financial tab, and not the student's.
+When this occurs, you will see the financial data in the student's Financial section.
+When the enrolment is paid for by another person (often termed a 3rd party payment) the financial data will be on the payer's Financial section, and not the student's.

-On the financial tab you also have the ability to set some financial defaults that define settings when the conact is invoiced.
+In the financial section you also have the ability to set some financial defaults that define settings when the conact is invoiced.

 Invoice terms days: This will be show the system default as defined in your financial preferences, but can be unlocked and set to a value specific to this contact.
 For example, your default may be 7 days but some contacts may have 30 day custom terms.